-It’s stores information used by the BIOS to set the system configuration during startup.
-The adjustments made have to do with the speed of buses or even with clock frequency of the processor itself.
-These settings may be incorrect to such an extent that it can not perform normal boot.
-Even then, you can fix that, and in a relatively simple manner.
+Even in that case you can fix it and that too in a relatively simple manner.
 All you have to do is delete all information that is stored in the CMOS so that the BIOS runs the factory settings, which should allow the computer to boot up normally unless the error is elsewhere.

 How To Empty The CMOS Memory ?

 When you restart your computer you will find a window with boot information that disappears in a second.
-This is the window of the motherboard, and usually in the lower section of the screen it shows the key to access the BIOS menu.
-Most often, we see keys like F2, F8, F12 or Delete depending on the manufacturers.
-If you were not given enough time to press it, reboot the computer to access the BIOS menu.
+This is the motherboard window, and usually appears in the lower section of the screen and shows you the keys you need to press to access the BIOS menu.

-Once in this menu, you need to find the reset options, which may appear with the title “Reset to default”, “Load factory defaults”, “Clear BIOS settings” , or something like that.
+Once in this menu, you need to find the reset options, which may appear with the title “Reset to default”, “Load factory defaults”, “Clear BIOS settings” , or something similar.
 Select this option, and perform a factory reset.

 If we can not access the BIOS, nor is there this button as mentioned in the earlier method, then we have no choice but to remove the battery.
 This battery powers the CMOS memory so that it does not lose the information.
-To withdraw for a few minutes, the memory is erased and the factory settings are used.
-Removing the battery could be easier or harder, depending on the motherboard.
-Indeed, in some cases it is impossible to remove.

 If this is your case, do not try to remove it.
 Chances are that your motherboard does have the button to reset the memory, but if not, just try to cut power between the battery and the plate.
 You could do it with a sheet of non-conductive material and remove it once done.